 - If you are asked to remove your clothing, you will be given a gown to wear.

 - A contrast substance or dye may be given, depending on the type of procedure that is being done.
-You may get the contrast by swallowing it, as an enema, or in an intravenous (IV) line in your hand or arm.
-It is used to better visualize the organs or structures being studied.
+You may get the contrast by swallowing it, as an enema, or in an IV (intravenous) line in your hand or arm.
+It's used to better see the organs or structures being studied.

 - You will be positioned on the X-ray table.
 Depending on the type of procedure, you may be asked to move into different positions, move a certain body part, or hold your breath for a short time while the fluoroscopy is being done.